multiversx/mx-docs/docs/developers/developer-reference/smart-contract-build-reference.md

 ### e.
 Meta crate: the actual WASM build

-The previous two steps happen by just calling `cargo run` in the meta crate, but to actually perform a build, one must call `cargo run build`.
+The previous two steps happen by just calling `cargo run` in the meta crate, but to perform a build, one must call `cargo run build`.

-With the ABI information and the code generated, the meta crate can now actually build all the WASM contracts, one for each output contract.
+With the ABI information and the code generated, the meta crate can now build all the WASM contracts, one for each output contract.

 The optimizer `wasm-opt` is also run on each of the resulting binaries (unless opted-out in the configs).

 The rust compiler places the result in the designated `target` folder, but for convenience, the meta crate moves the executables to the contract's `output` folder and renames them according to the configured names.

-You might have performed this step automatically from erdpy, but erdpy actually just calls the meta crate to do this job.
+You might have performed this step automatically from erdpy, but erdpy simply calls the meta crate to do this job.
 This is because at this point only the meta crate has access to the ABIs and can do it that easily.

 ### f.
 Cleaning a project